cn0047/stash/ed/l/js/js.react/README.md

 Convert `false, true, null, undefined` to string: `<div>My JavaScript variable is {String(myVariable)}.</div>`.

-Most of the time, you can use `React.PureComponent` instead of writing your own `shouldComponentUpdate`.
+Most of the time `React.PureComponent` can be used instead of writing `shouldComponentUpdate`.

 Difference between `React.PureComponent` and `React.Component`
 `PureComponent` does a shallow comparison on state change.